Shark Bait (film): Plot

 At the amphitheatre that night with Cordelia, Pi learns about the performer Thornton, a seal who fought an enormous beast.
 Afterward, Pi and Cordelia look at the stars, and she falls in love with him.
 Suddenly, Troy arrives and pursues them.
-Pi refuses to leave Cordelia, but Troy starts abusing him worse than ever, until Cordelia makes him a deal: if he leaves Pi alone, she will marry Troy.
+Pi refuses to leave Cordelia, but Troy starts abusing him worse than ever, until Cordelia makes him a deal: if he leaves Pi alone, she will accept Troy’s pearl as a proposal.
 Pi is knocked unconscious by Troy and is carried to Nerissa's shipwreck by a current.

 When Nerissa tells Pi the following day, he is fed up with Troy's abuse and asks Nerissa to teach him the ways of the ocean to combat Troy, but he refuses.
 Pi asks other residents, but the marlins think their age won't be helpful, revealing they used to be Nerissa's friends.
 Thornton also refuses until Pi reminds Thornton of his tale.
 However, he admits that he didn't fight a beast, but due to his "poetic license," it didn't count as lying.
 After defending Nerissa's pearl from Bart and Eddie, Nerissa agrees to train Pi.

 Pearl expresses her concern on Pi's first training day, telling Pi she could not live with herself if he were killed.
-Pi reminds his aunt how she told him he would find his destiny on the reef.
-He found it when he met Cordelia, and now he's losing her like his parents and although he was unable to save them, he has a chance to save Cordelia.
+Pi reminds his aunt how she told him he would find his destiny on the reef which was Cordelia, and now he's losing her like his parents and although he was unable to save them, he still has a chance to save Cordelia.
 Nerissa leads Pi down a valley with obstacles including razor-sharp elkhorn coral, burning fire coral a dark tunnel called Bottleneck Alley, and finally, the West Indies current full of dangerous Portuguese man o' war.

 Cordelia finds Pi and asks him to reconsider, willing to sacrifice herself for his life.
 That night, Troy's henchmen steal Pearl's pearl.
 She is heartbroken since it was all she had left of her late husband.
 Pi realizes that he must fight Troy, regardless of who doubts him.
+On Pi’s last day of training Pearl tells him how proud she is and that he is destined for great things.
+Nerissa tells Pi that his pearl is all he has left of his late wife and when she was caught by fishermen no one was brave enough to help him.